 5. Why Rajiv Gandhi came into politics?
 We all know that Rajiv Gandhi was not interested in politics, but when his younger brother Sanjay Gandhi died in a plane crash on 23 June, 1980, he had joined politics and contested election from his brother's seat Amethi.
 In 1981, Rajiv Gandhi was made the president of the Indian Youth Congress.

-8. In post-1990, he introduced measures for reducing Licence Raj allowing business and individuals to purchase capital, consumer goods and import without bureaucratic restrictions.
+9. In post-1990, he introduced measures for reducing Licence Raj allowing businesses and individuals to purchase capital, consumer goods, and import without bureaucratic restrictions.
 He introduced the age of voting rights as 18 and also included Panchayati Raj.
 He strongly encouraged youth power and said that the development of the country depends only on the awareness of the youth of the country.
 That's why Jawahar Rozgar Yojana was started to give jobs to the youth.

 10. Rajiv Gandhi sent Indian Peace Keeping Force to Sri Lanka to help them fight the Tamil insurgents to antagonise LTTE.
 The Indo-Sri Lanka Peace Accord was signed by Rajiv Gandhi and Sri Lankan President J. R. Jayewardene, in Colombo on 29 July, 1987.
 Prior to sending the peace army, LTTE chief V Prabhakaran came to meet Rajiv Gandhi in Delhi.
 Rajiv Gandhi was strict with him.
 Since then he had been waiting for an opportunity.
 Rajiv Gandhi was nicknamed Mr. Clean because of his fight against corruption.